superfeedr/blog.superfeedr.com/_posts/2013-07-04-state-of-pubsubhubbub.markdown

 Readers are not the only apps consuming your feeds.
 Did you know that search engines consume them too?
 For example, Matt Cutts [said that Google uses PuSH](http://www.youtube.com/watch?v=4LsB19wTt0Q) to detect original content faster.

-There are also apps like [IFTTT](https://ifttt.com/dashboard) or [UrbanAirship](http://urbanairship.com/) who support the protocol to propagate updates fatser to their users.
+There are also apps like [IFTTT](https://ifttt.com/dashboard) or [UrbanAirship](http://urbanairship.com/) who support the protocol to propagate updates faster to their users.

 It's simpler than most people think and we would be thrilled to [host your hub](http://superfeedr.com/publisher), for free.